krisztianodor/api/content/endpoints/external-review-source.md

 ---

 {{% notice info %}}
-This endpoint is only available for [premium tiers](https://api.igdb.com/pricing).
+This endpoint is only available for [pro and ultra tiers](https://api.igdb.com/pricing).
 {{% /notice %}}

 ***URL path:*** /external_review_source/